Banana allows the user to view and import the contents of ISO20022 and MT940 files, even in the free version (Starter Edition) of Banana.

 - Install and open Banana Accounting

-- Drag the file inside Banana Accounting: Banana immediately shows all entries with text and date, amount and the progressive balance (the file is being opened as "read only")
+- Drag the file inside Banana Accounting: Banana immediately shows all entries with text and date, amount and the progressive balance

 - The data of the bank statement can then be printed or copied into Excel or other programs